Japan female mayor battles men-only sumo rule

 The head of the sumo association, who goes by the name Hakkaku, apologised after the female nurses were ordered to leave the ring, describing it as "an inappropriate act" in a situation that involved someone's health.

-Other than the long-standing "tradition", there has been no clear reason given by the association for the ban on allowing women inside the ring.
+Other than the long-standing "tradition", there has been no clear reason given by the association for the ban on women being allowing inside the ring.

 "Sumo is not for people with a specific religion.
 It is a national sport," stressed Nakagawa.